frontendweekly/molle/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-MOLLE(`/ˈmɒl.liː/`) is a collections of tiny plugins and bits of code for Eleventy.
+MOLLE(`/ˈmɒl.liː/`) is collections of tiny plugins and bits of code for Eleventy.

 I'm using MOLLE to ease maintaining my 3 blogs made with Eleventy.